 - NOTIFY the University

-- Book a TEST
+- Book an NHS TEST

 If you think another student or member of staff might have symptoms, you should encourage them to do the same.

-Government guidance mandates that anyone showing symptoms of COVID-19, however mild, or anyone who has received a positive test result, must self-isolate for at least 10 days and for as long as they still have a high temperature.
+Government guidance mandates that anyone showing symptoms of Covid-19, however mild, or anyone who has received a positive test result, must self-isolate for at least 10 days and for as long as they still have a high temperature.

-If you are worried that someone else has COVID-19, you should encourage them to self-isolate and notify us.
+If you are worried that someone else has Covid-19, you should encourage them to self-isolate and notify us.

 What will be happening in the background once I notify the University?

-When a student or member of staff notifies us of a possible or confirmed case of COVID-19, various support measures are activated.
+When a student or member of staff notifies us of a possible or confirmed case of Covid-19, various support measures are activated.

 Support for self-isolating students in private homes off campus will be led by the Off-Campus Affairs team.
 Students will be provided with packages containing some essential items to support them through the first few days of isolation.
 These packages will include hand sanitiser, toilet rolls, sanitary products for female students, a small food parcel and any relevant guidance leaflets or materials.

-The student or staff member will be asked to provide details of where they have bee on campus and who they have been in contact with, in case additional cleaning or other measures are required.
+The student or staff member will be asked to provide details of where they have been on campus and who they have been in contact with, in case additional cleaning or other measures are required.
 In the event of a positive test result, NHS Test and Trace have the responsibility of contacting all those who have been in close contact with the individual, supported by the UoN Incident Management Team.

 Is it my responsibility to tell my class/colleagues if someone has experienced symptoms?